Avnerus/puppetbots/docs/touch-designer.md

 # Touch Designer Controller
 The touch designer controller mediates between a hand tracking interface and a [Rust Server](rust-server.md) controlling the puppet.

+## Install TouchDesigner

+Here's a download page: https://derivative.ca/download

+You'll have to register to use it.

 ## Creating the python environments
 Install Miniconda.